Chukwuemeka-Mba/playmates/README.md

 Think of it as a combination of Notion and Tinder.

+#### The Idea:

+I noticed my friends liked keeping track of who they've been with in the past.
+Or currently.
+So I decided to build something that helps.
+Hopefully I'd get them to stop using google docs.

+### NB:
 This project is an ongoing one.
 Though the main features have been fleshed out, I believe it has market potential, hence I am going to keep building till I get users.